sturlamolden/sharedmem-numpy/README.txt

 > array = sm.zeros((m,n), dtype=float)

-These arrays can be passed to multiprocessing.Queue and are pickled by the same of the segment rather than the content of the buffer.
+These arrays can be passed to multiprocessing.Queue and are pickled by the name of the segment rather than the contents of the buffer.

-As pickle is slow, the intention is to save memory, not faster IPC than making a copy of the NumPy array.
+As pickle is slow, the intention is to save memory, not provide faster IPC than making a copy of the NumPy array would do.
 If memory is not an issue, just use normal NumPy arrays instead.

+As always when using shared memory, beware of 'false sharing'.
+If you don't know what that is, chances are that NOT USING SHARED MEMORY will give you better performance.
+It is also for this reason that C programs using multiple processes (e.g. MPI or fork) tend to perform better than programs using multithreading (e.g. OpenMP or pthreads).